kei0/cf-mtls-ocsp/README.md

-# mTLS-OCSP
+# cloudflare-mtls-ocsp

-This is a test script to add an OCSP verification option for mTLS client certificates.
+This is a test script to add an OCSP verification option for Cloudflare mTLS client certificates.
 It can be attached to Cloudflare proxy endpoints protected by API Shield or Access mTLS with BYO CA.

+Created for testing purpose.
+Do not use it in production.

-## Usage
+## Prerequisite

-### Forward a client certificate to a Worker
+### Package installation
+asn1js and pkijs
+### Cloudflare configuration (via API)

-It is to expose a client certificate to a Worker via `cf-client-cert-der-base64` request header.
+Forward a client certificate to this Worker via `cf-client-cert-der-base64` request header. https://developers.cloudflare.com/ssl/client-certificates/enable-mtls/#forward-a-client-certificate

-https://developers.cloudflare.com/ssl/client-certificates/enable-mtls/#forward-a-client-certificate
 ```
   --data '{